 “Due in large measure to Northern Initiatives’ business services and early financial support, we experienced almost spontaneous success.
-From the moment of our soft launch, we didn’t catch our collective breaths until after Labor Day, four months later.”
+From the moment of our soft launch, we didn’t catch our collective breaths until after Labor Day, four months later.” – Nick Looman, owner

 Newaygo Brewing Company is a 100 seat full service restaurant and brewery opened by Eric, Nick, and Krista Looman in May 2015.
-Nick and Krista’s passion for brewing craft beer was the jumping off point for the business and each brought necessary ingredients to the table.
+Nick and Krista’s passion for brewing craft beer was the jumping off point for the business and each brought the necessary ingredients to the table.

-Nick had spent many hours as front of the house staff in restaurants.
+Nick had spent many hours as front-of-the-house staff in restaurants.
 Krista had been on the team of the 2nd largest caterer in Sacramento.
 After several years of home-based brewing, they decided to join forces with Nick’s brother and accountant, Eric, and open a brewery in Newaygo, an untapped market 30 minutes from Grand Rapids.

 They quickly found their location – a vacant, historic building near the Muskegon River – that capitalized on a bustling downtown and offered ready access to the 1000+ people running the river each summer.
 The founders self-financed the building and reached out to their local banker for building improvements, equipment, and working capital.
 When their financing needs didn’t meet traditional lending requirements, the banker suggested Northern Initiatives.